Micro-Units and Micro-Apartments: What Are They?

 Looking for an alternative to expensive urban apartments?
 Here’s how micro-units and micro-apartments can turn city living into a reality.

-These small apartments embody the spirit of tiny home living, only in an urban atmosphere with all of the amenities you could hope for.
+Micro-apartments are the trend-setting standard for tiny dwellings in city centers.
+These small apartments embody the spirit of tiny home living, all within an urban atmosphere with all the amenities you could hope for.

 Micro-Apartments

-What is a Micro-Apartment?
+What Is a Micro-Apartment?

-Micro-apartments (AKA micro-units) are smaller-than-average studio apartments (i.e. one-room apartments) with a footprint typically between 200 and 400 square feet.
+Micro-apartments (AKA micro-units) are smaller-than-average studio apartments (i.e., one-room apartments) with a footprint typically between 200 and 400 square feet.
 Micro-apartments are NOT small one-bedrooms.
-They’re usually a studio-style, open concept area where a bedroom, living space, and kitchen blend together.
+They’re usually a studio-style, open-concept area where a bedroom, living space, and kitchen blend together.

 Despite the small size, micro-units are designed for maximum efficiency.
 They often have high ceilings and oversized windows to make them feel larger than they really are.
 Pick the right city and location, and your small apartment may feature dazzling city views.